EwenG/muance/README.md

 #### Custom attributes

-An muance attribute can be set as a property, or as an attribute of a DOM node.
-The choice between a property and an attribute is done based on the attribute name and whether it is used in an svg element or not.
+Muance attributes are set either as properties, or as attributes of DOM nodes.
+The choice between a property and an attribute is automatically made by Muance based on the attribute name and whether it is used in an svg element or not.

-If you want to force a key/value pair to be set as an attribute instead of a property, you must namespace the attribute keyword whith the `muance.attribute` namespace.
+If you want to force a key/value pair to be set as an attribute instead of a property, you must namespace the attribute keyword with the `muance.attribute` namespace.

 ```
 (h/div :muance.attribute/my-custom-attribute "foo") ;; <div my-custom-attribute="foo"></div>